-We have put together some ideas, practical tips and advice about how you can support your loved ones on this journey, using the experiences and opinions expressed within our community.
+We've put together some ideas, practical tips and advice about supporting your family and friends, using experiences expressed within our community.

 Make sure that you think about those closest to your loved one as well; their partners, parents, siblings, whoever may be their primary carer or immediate source of support.

 This diagnosis is going to have a huge impact on them and their lives as well.
 It is important to not forget that they will also need your support and comfort now more than ever.
-Everything that we have written below is just as important and relevant for them as well.
+Everything suggested on this page is just as important and relevant for them as well

 Here are some resources that you may find helpful.
 Some of these are external resources and are not in any way supported or linked to The Brain Tumour Charity.
 We do not recommend, and have not vetted, individual external resources.
 However, from feedback gathered from those who have been affected by a brain tumour, we have produced the following list of companies who may be able to help:

 This is website is for people wanting to send a gift with a thoughtful meaning and would be specifically useful for someone going through cancer treatments such as chemotherapy.
 Gifts available include: edible treats suitable for people going through chemotherapy, natural toiletries with non-chemical ingredients, and practical gift sets which include: pjs, eye masks and cooling pillows.

 Jointly is an app created by Carers UK for carers to use to help coordinate and include a wider group of individuals in a care plan for someone.
 It is an interactive app which includes: a personalised profile about the individual being cared for which includes medication lists, a messaging service to connect with other carers, tasks list that individuals can tick off, a joint calendar and contact information.